drashland/website-v2/docs/drash/v2.x/2_tutorials/6_services/6_creating_services/2_server_level/2_running_before_resources.md

 3. Create your `resources/protected_resource.ts` file.

-   This file will be protected by the `authentication_service.ts` file.
-Since the `authentication_service.ts` file will be filtering all requests, this file should not be shown unless it meets all requirements in the `authentication_service.ts` file.
+   The class in this file will be protected by the `AuthenticationService` class.
+Since the `AuthenticationService` class will be filtering all requests, any request should not see the response in this file unless the request meets all of the `AuthenticationService` class' requirements (requires a `username` and `token`).

    ```typescript
    // File: resources/protected_resource.ts